Clare Douglas

-Elizabeth Clare Douglas (21 February 1944 – 9 July 2017) was a British film editor who received a BAFTA Award for Best Editing for the 2006 film United 93.
+Elizabeth Clare Douglas (21 February 1944 – 9 July 2017) was an English film editor who received a BAFTA Award for Best Editing for the 2006 film United 93.
 Douglas worked extensively for British television, and had been nominated four times for BAFTA Television Editing Awards.

 Biography

 Following a degree in English and drama at Bristol University, Douglas entered a film program at Hornsey College of Art.
 She was a trainee at the BBC and worked as an editor there on a range of documentaries and dramas.
 Her freelance career began when Dennis Potter asked her to leave and edit for his company.

 Bloody Sunday

 Douglas was nominated for a BAFTA Television Craft Award for the editing of Bloody Sunday (2002), which was directed by Paul Greengrass.
 Bloody Sunday was honored by the Golden Bear award as best film at the Berlin International Film Festival.
 The editing of Bloody Sunday was noted in J. Hoberman's review of the film: